 A leading insolvency junior (Legal 500), Alaric deals with all aspects of corporate insolvency, including statutory demands, winding-up petitions, injunctions to restrain presentation/giving notice of the petition, validation orders, rescission, problems in relation to out-of-court appointments, removal of liquidators, issues relating to assets (such as vesting, realization, disclaiming onerous property), antecedent transactions (preferences, transactions at an undervalue, transactions defrauding creditors), public and private examinations, proofs, challenges to the office holder’s decisions and/or expenses, misfeasance, wrongful trading and the use of prohibited names.

-He has a particular specialism in in the interrelationship between corporate recovery and employment law, especially in the context of administrations, including adoption of contracts, transfer of undertakings (TUPE), redundancies and protective awards (including the significant case of Day v Haine EWCA Civ 626 BCC 845 on the provability of protective awards).
+He has a particular specialism in the interrelationship between corporate recovery and employment law, especially in the context of administrations, including adoption of contracts, transfer of undertakings (TUPE), redundancies and protective awards.
+(See the significant case of Day v Haine EWCA Civ 626 BCC 845 on the provability of protective awards.
+See also under Employment.)

 Alaric has made an in-depth study of the Insolvency (England & Wales) Rules 2016 and the problems that they engender.
-In 2017 he headed up the Gatehouse Chambers team that completely revised the 2017 Issue of Atkin’s Court Forms and he also drafted the court forms for use in company insolvency cases (as approved by Chief Registrar Briggs) that now appear on the Court Service Website.
+In 2017 he headed up the Gatehouse Chambers team that completely revised the 2017 Issue of Atkin’s Court Forms and he also drafted the court forms for use in company insolvency cases (as approved by Chief Insolvency and Companies Court Judge Briggs) that now appear on the Court Service Website.

 - Personal insolvency